 How to Become One: Applicants must usually have a bachelor’s degree in human resources, business, or a related field.
 However, the level of education and experience required varies by position and employer.

-Job Outlook: Employment of human resources specialists is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
-Human resources specialists will be needed to handle increasingly complex employment laws and healthcare coverage options.
-Most growth is projected to be in the professional, scientific, and technical services industry.
+Job Outlook: Employment of human resources specialists is projected to grow 10 percent over the next ten years, about as fast as the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of human resources specialists with similar occupations.